wpsharks/comet-cache/quick-cache/readme.txt

 == Upgrade Notice ==

 = v131108 =
-The latest version of Quick Cache is a complete rewrite.
+The latest version of Quick Cache is a complete rewrite (OOP design).
 Faster! and even more dependable.
 NOTE: the free version of Quick Cache (this new LITE version); while it remains fully functional and is more-than-adequate for most sites; is now limited in some ways.
 The following advanced features from the previous release are no longer available in the lite version: a custom MD5 Version Salt, custom Exclusion Patterns, a Clear Cache button in admin bar.
 These, and MANY other brand new features are now available only in the pro version of the plugin.
 For further details, please see: <http://www.websharks-inc.com/r/quick-cache-pro/>.

 == Changelog ==